 The status panel gives you an overview of your system parameters and shows warnings when those parameters are not within the average values expected for stable and reliable mail delivery and general plugin stability.

 In rare cases, the URLs generated by Newsletter to perform common action (tracking, subscribe, unsubscribe, profile saving, and so on) are blocked by security plugins, server filters, URL cleaners that remove the parameters, and so on.

 That test tries to understand if there are any of those blocks active.
-It can even report and error when the blog cannot “call itself” reporting a curl error.
-This is not actually an issue since the action are activate from outside the blog, but it is an issue that need to be resolved since it compromise the correct work of the internal WordPress scheduler.
+It can even report an error when the blog cannot “call itself” reporting a curl error.
+This is not actually an issue since the action is activated from outside the blog, but it is an issue that needs to be resolved since it compromises the correct work of the internal WordPress scheduler.

 See the wp-cron.php call test below.

 WordPress scheduler auto trigger call (wp-cron.php)

-WordPress keeps alive its scheduler calling itself on a regular base (if the site has enough traffic).
+WordPress keeps alive its scheduler calling itself on a regular basis (if the site has enough traffic).
 Some providers due to rules or misconfiguration block that call.
-Hence the scheduler stop to work and the newsletter delivery cannot be completed at the configured speed or completed at all.
+Hence the scheduler stop working and the newsletter delivery cannot be completed at the configured speed or completed at all.

 Ask the provider to solve that issue if possible.
-Anyway take a look to our page on how to keep the scheduler working smoothly.
+Anyway, take a look at our page on how to keep the scheduler working smoothly.